christian-schlichtherle/bali-di-java/README.md

 ## Sample Code

 This project uses a modular build.
-The module [`bali-samples`](samples) provides lots of sample code showing how to use the annotations and generated source code.
+The module [`bali-sample`](sample) provides lots of sample code showing how to use the annotations and generated source code.
 `bali-samples` is not published on Maven Central however - it is only available as source code.
-You can browse the source code [here](samples/src/main/java/bali/sample) or clone this project.
+You can browse the source code [here](sample/src/main/java/bali/sample) or clone this project.

 The module `bali-samples` is organized into different packages with each package representing an individual, self-contained showcase.
-For example, the package [`bali.sample.greeting`](samples/src/main/java/bali/sample/greeting) showcases a glorified way to produce a simple "Hello world!" message by using different components with dependency injection.
+For example, the package [`bali.sample.greeting`](sample/src/main/java/bali/sample/greeting) showcases a glorified way to produce a simple "Hello world!" message by using different components with dependency injection.